doocs/leetcode/solution/1400-1499/1488.Avoid Flood in The City/README_EN.md

 <p>If there are multiple valid answers return <strong>any</strong> of them.
 If it is impossible to avoid flood return <strong>an empty array</strong>.</p>

-<p>Notice that if you chose to dry a full lake, it becomes empty, but if you chose to dry an empty lake, nothing changes. (see example 4)</p>
+<p>Notice that if you chose to dry a full lake, it becomes empty, but if you chose to dry an empty lake, nothing changes.</p>

 <p>&nbsp;</p>
 <p><strong>Example 1:</strong></p>